luketpeterson/fuzzy_rocks/README.md

 ## Database Format

-DB contents are encoded using the [bincode] crate.
+Depending on the [Coder] used, DB contents are encoded using either [Bincode](https://docs.rs/crate/bincode/latest) crate or [MessagePack](https://msgpack.org/index.html).
 Currently the database contains 4 Column Families.

 1. The "rec_data" CF uses a little-endian-encoded [RecordID] as its key, and stores a varint-encoded `Vec` of integers, which represent key_group indices, each of which can be combined with a `RecordID` to create a `KeyGroupID`.
 Each referenced key_group contains at least one key associated with the record.
 The `rec_data` CF is the place to start when constructing the complete set of keys associated with a record.

 2. The "keys" CF uses a little-endian-encoded `KeyGroupID` as its key, and stores a varint-encoded `Vec` of OwnedKeys (think Strings), each representing a key in a key_group.
 In the present implementation, a given key_group only stores keys for a single record, and the `KeyGroupID` embeds the associated [RecordID] in its lower 44 bits.
 This scheme is likely to change in the future.

 3. The "variants" CF uses a serialized key variant as its key, and stores a fixint-encoded `Vec` of `KeyGroupID`s representing every key_group that holds a key that can be reduced to this variant.
 Complete key strings themselves are represented as variants in this CF.

-4. The "values" CF uses a little-endian-encoded [RecordID] as its key, and stores the [bincode] serialized [ValueT](TableConfig::ValueT) associated with the record.
+4. The "values" CF uses a little-endian-encoded [RecordID] as its key, and stores the [ValueT](TableConfig::ValueT) associated with the record.

 ## Future Work